Table of Contents

 The steam boiler must super-heat the water inside the water cavity to more than 212 degrees F. If the proper controls are not in the system a steam boiler can reach dangerous temperatures and possibly cause a fire.
 For a steam boiler to operate at the proper temperatures it needs some basic safety controls.
 Some of these are:

 - Limit switches which will open if the temperature rises above a certain set point need to be in the system.
 Limit switches (manual reset) located near draft diverters will shut the system down if the chimney or flue gets plugged up.
 This prevents carbon monoxide poisoning or conditions.
 Limit switches near the burner manifold detect roll-out and prevent fires or worse.

 - Low water cut-off.
 If the water in the water jacket falls below a certain point a dangerous condition will exist.
 The water level in a steam boiler should never go below halfway in the sight glass.
 Dirty sight glasses should be cleaned.
 Additionally, they should be checked to ensure that they are not plugged with crud of some sort.
 A regular visual inspection of the sight glass is good practice, especially in the heating season.

 - Automatic water feeder.
-An automatic water feeder, when functioning properly, will keep the boiler water level at the necessary levels needed to maintain good steam heat.
+An automatic water feeder, when functioning properly, will keep the steam boiler water level at the necessary levels needed to maintain good steam heat.
 Minor adjustments are necessary so that the right level is maintained in the boiler.
 Too much water and the system will not heat.
 Not enough water and a dangerous condition can exist.